Andrewodwyer/vintage_drums/README.md

 An entity relationship diagram was created for planning these custom models.

 As you can see from the ERD, the relationships plays a important role in how the information will be stored and accessed.
-Here are the main relationship and you'll also be able to view them in this Diagram

-- Category model:
-   - One-to-Many: A category can have many events (AddEvent model), but each event belongs to one category.

-- AddEvent model:
-  - One-to-Many: A single category can be associated with multiple events.
-  - One-to-Many: A single user can create multiple events, but each event has one organiser.
-  - One-to-Many: An event can have multiple comments, but each comment is linked to one event.

-- Comments model:
-  - One-to-Many: A single event can have many comments, but each comment is linked to one event.
-  - One-to-Many: A single user can write many comments, but each comment is linked to one user.

-- Attending model:
-	- Many-to-Many: A user can attend multiple events, and an event can have many attendees.

-- User:
-  - One-to-Many: A single user can create multiple events.
-  - One-to-Many: A single user can comment on multiple events.
-  - Many-to-Many: A user can attend multiple events, and events can have multiple attendees.

 ![ER Diagram](media/readme-images/ERD.png)